-I know what it’s like to be on the receiving end of management’s misguided practices, polices, and protocols, as opposed to the one signing off on them.
-I’ve seen organizational dysfunction up close, and looked on in frustration as the mediocre parts (and people) of a business dragged it down over time, as opposed its better parts lifting it up.
+This ‘bottom-up’ view of organizational life very much informs my opinions and insights on jobs, work, and business management.
+I know what it’s like to be on the receiving end of management’s misguided policies and practices, as opposed to the one dishing them out.
+I’ve seen organizational dysfunction up close too, looking on in frustration as the mediocre parts (and people) of a business dragged it down over time, as opposed its better parts lifting it up.

 Much of my career has been spent in the employ of a for-profit business enterprise operating in the private sector.
 Early on I worked in the sciences—specifically, in pharmaceutical research and development—but since then I’ve done stints in retail sales and other customer-facing jobs.
 I’ve been a manager too – but only for a short while, and I can’t claim to have been very good at it.
 (You’d have to ask my former employees for an honest answer to that question, I suppose.)

 And through it all I’ve wondered the following: